MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

         6. Retrieve the `json_prefix` and `json_suffix` from the production prompt in the database.
         7. Inject the extracted (or default) viewport configuration into the appropriate section of the JSON prefix.
         8. Combine prefix (with viewport), validated layers, and suffix to form the final `metx.json`.
+        9.  **Enhanced JSON Validation:** Ensure dashboard contains all required fields for MetX compatibility.
-        9. Return the final JSON in the response.
+        10. Return the final JSON in the response.

 ### 3.3.
 Meteomatics Frontend

 -   **Role:** The existing Meteomatics web application will need a mechanism to accept a `metx.json` object and render it as a dashboard.
 This is likely a function call or a simple API endpoint on the frontend service.
 -   **Integration:** The chatbot will trigger this mechanism after receiving the `metx.json` from the Generation Platform.
 This provides a seamless UX where the user interacts with the chatbot, and the dashboard appears to be generated directly from that interaction.
+-   **Dashboard Loading API:** Direct integration capability where dashboards can be sent in the current session and loaded immediately without requiring separate save/load operations.

 ---